Acute Pain Nursing Diagnosis and Care Plan

 A nursing diagnosis for Acute Pain is defined as an unpleasant emotional and sensory experience resulting from actual or potential damage to body tissue.

-It can be sudden or slow onset of any intensity, ranging from mild to severe, and can be experienced for a few seconds, up to 6 months.
+It can be sudden or have a slow onset, ranging from mild to severe.
+The duration can vary from a few seconds to up to six months.

 Chronic pain is defined as long-term pain experienced for more than six months.